 Note: The stories shared above are real-life examples from my years of experience as a liver transplant anaesthetist.
 Names and certain details have been changed to protect privacy, but the situations reflect actual cases.
 These are shared to help you understand the realities—because information heals.

-1. Is liver transplant cost the same in every hospital?
+1. Is the liver transplant cost the same in every hospital?

 No. Costs vary significantly depending on the hospital, city, type of transplant (LDLT or DDLT), patient condition, and duration of ICU and ward stay.
 Always ask for a detailed breakdown during your consultation.